bparanj/crystal/computer/power/power-cables.md

 By following these steps, you can ensure that you select the correct power cable for your Lenovo laptop model, maintaining the safety and functionality of your device.

-To ensure you are using the correct power cable for your Lenovo laptop model, you should check the following:
+To ensure you are using the correct power cable for your Lenovo laptop model, check the following:

 1. Voltage and Amperage: Look for the voltage (V) and amperage (A) ratings on your laptop and the power cable.
 These specifications must match to ensure safe and proper functioning.